ember-learn/ember-blog/content/the-ember-times-issue-190.md

 Be kind,

-Jen Weber, Isaac Lee, Chris Ng, the crowd and the Learning Team
+Jen Weber, Isaac Lee, Chris Ng, Amy Lam, and the Learning Team